Served: 15 years

 John and his brother, Frederick, on May 15, 1886, less than seven weeks after the new hiring was started, were nominated for positions of Patrolman – and both were approved on May 21, 1886.
 By 1888, Patrolman John Schroeder was assigned to the 8th District in Corryville.
 Frederick was an officer in the Hammon Street Station downtown.
 All evidence seems to indicate that John spent all fifteen years out of the Corryville stationhouse and was involved in a number of “newspaper-worthy” arrests.

-On August 17, 1901, about 8 a.m., 8th District Sergeant Brinkman dispatched Patrolman Schroeder, of 551 Ringgold Street, to a report of a downed Edison Company electrical wire at Charlton and Zeltner in Corryville.
+On August 17, 1901, about 8 a.m., 8th District Sergeant Brinkman dispatched Patrolman Schroeder to a report of a downed Edison Company electrical wire at Charlton and Zeltner in Corryville.
 It seems that several kite tails had, over time, been caught up in the wires and one wire burned through and fell to the ground.

-Upon hearing of Patrolman Schroeder’s death, Colonel Philip Deitsch relieved Patrolman Fred Schroeder of his duty in order to assist his brother’s family.
+Upon hearing of the death, Colonel Philip Deitsch relieved Patrolman Frederick Schroeder of his duty in order to assist his brother’s family.

-This narrative was researched and revised on August 24, 2012 by Cincinnati Police Lietuenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President with assistance from Cincinnati Homicide Detective Edward W. Zieverink (Retired), Greater Cincinnati Police Museum Historian.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was further researched in 2016 and in 2020 and revised on April 14, 2020 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Historian with the assistance of an anonymous researcher.
+All rights are reserved to them and the Greater Cincinnati Police Museum.